AP Statistics with Chang

 Outline and Topics

-- Quarter 1: Chapters 1, 2, and 4 (Exploring Data, Modeling Distributions of Data, and Designing Studies)
+- Quarter 1: Chapters 1, 4, 2 (Exploring Data, Designing Studies, and Modeling Distributions of Data)

 - Quarter 2: Chapters 5, 6, and 7 (Probability, Random Variables, Sampling Distributions)